 - Color palette: This option controls the way colors are assigned to groups of cells or gene expression.

 Color by tab and Shape by tab help you to color and shape the cells in scatter plot to your preference.
 Users will decide the group of clusters they would want to visualize, hence, changing the way cells are colored and shaped.
 Cells with the same color and shape belong to the same cluster.

 The software offers various classification methods: unbiased graph-based clustering, k-means clustering, classification by input metadata, or by your own definition and annotation.
 You can import your annotation matrix from a file in Color by tab.

 Color by tab is always activated.

-- Click on the drop down to choose the clustering or annotation result you would want to visualize.
+- Click on the drop-down to choose the clustering or annotation result you would want to visualize.

-- Each cluster has cluster name and number of cells and represented by a bar sharing the same color with cells belong to that cluster in the scatter plot.
+- Each cluster has a cluster name and number of cells and represented by a bar sharing the same color with cells belong to that cluster in the scatter plot.
 The length of the bar depends on the number of cells in the cluster.
 The order of the clusters is the order in which they were input.

 - Double-click on any cluster will show only cells in that cluster and minimize cells from other clusters.
 Double-click again will show you the whole cell population of the study.

 - You can also untick any cluster that you don’t want to see in the scatter plot.

 When this tab is activated, the cell’s shape will be changed from a dot to a number or letter.
 With 2 layers of visualization (color and shape), you can view how one cell appears in 2 different classifications (cell type in patient, cell type in treatment, etc.)